-The three main sources of VOC emissions at the terminal are a result of the operations at the truck loading rack, the storage tanks and the equipment leaks.
+The three main sources of VOC emissions at the terminal are a result of the operations at the truck loading rack, the storage tanks, and the equipment leaks.
 The loading rack is the primary source of evaporative emissions and these emissions are controlled by the VRU.
 The second important source are the VOC emissions from organic liquids in storage due to evaporative loss of the liquid as a result of changes in the liquid level.
 The control of these emissions will depend on the type of tank (floating roof or fixed roof) and its configuration.
 Emissions from fixed roof tanks are classified as breathing or standing losses and working losses.
 The standing losses are evaporative losses during storage as a result of heat expansion due to cyclical (diurnal and seasonal) temperature variations.
-The working losses are evaporative losses during filling and emptying operations.
-External and internal floating roof have standing storage losses through rim seals, deck fittings and/or deck seams; and withdrawal losses.
+The working losses are evaporative losses through rim seals, deck fittings and/or deck seams; and withdrawal losses.
 Equipment leaks from various types of equipment (e.g., valves, pumps, flanges, pressure relief devices etc.) are another source of emissions.
 However, the emissions generated from equipment leaks are relatively small compared to the other listed sources of emissions.